support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Hieroglyphic and murals

 Mythological papyrus of Imenemsaouf, Third Intermediate Period, c.1000 BC (detail) by Egyptian 21st Dynasty.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 deity · goddess · hieroglyphics · offerings to sun · solar disk · lion · apophis · snake · afterlife · magical · Louvre, Paris, France / Bridgeman Images